JuliaMath/Interpolations.jl/docs/src/index.md

 Removing the scaling or extrapolation will help accelerate interpolation by removing unneeded operations and branches.
 This can permit the use of advanced processor Single Instruction/Multiple Data (SIMD) capabilities.

+## Regular Grids

+Interpolations.jl is optimized for use with regular grids with uniform spacing.
+The highest performance is achieved when the knots are an `AbstractUnitRange` such as `2:5` or `Base.OneTo(9)`.
+The default case if no knots are specified is to assign the knots as a `UnitRange` starting at `1`.

+## Scaling

+If the knots are not unit spaced or start at a distinct value other than `1`, then the `scale` function can be used.
+While this increases the flexibility of the interpolation, some performance penalty is acquired.
+See [`Scaled BSplines`](@ref) for further information.

+## Irregular Grids

+If the knots are irregularly spaced, then the ranges between knots will have to be scaled as in the `Gridded` interpolation type.
+See [`Gridded interpolation`](@ref) for additional details.

+## Extrapolation

+For points not between knots, extrapolation can be used.
+This introduces a branch into the code that checks whether the point to be queried is inside or outside of the knots.
+This branch can inhibit the use of vectorized SIMD computation, resulting in a reduction of performance.
+See [`Extapolation`](@ref).